Nonprofit celebrates River Valley officials

-A nonprofit that dedicates its time helping feed veterans in need is now giving back to River Valley city officials.
+A nonprofit that dedicates their time helping feed veterans in need is now giving back to River Valley city officials.

 Vaden Smith is a member of the organization Dinners for Veterans.